jodyribton/attiny-thermometer/README.md

 # ATtiny84 Thermometer

-A simple thermometer with an ATtiny84 driving two multiplexed seven segment displays.
+A simple thermometer with an ATtiny84 driving two multiplexed seven-segment displays.

 The MCU is assumed to be running at 1MHz.